 In Nepal autumn starts with the end of the Monsoon and it ends with the beginning of winter from September to November.
 Autumn is the festival season in Nepal.
 Nepalese hold major festivals during this month such as Dashain, Tihar, and chats.
 The temperature is moderate with warmer days and cooler nights.
 Autumn is the best season for outdoor and adventurous activities in Nepal such as trekking, rafting, and wildlife jungle safari.

 Another best and most preferable season in Nepal is spring.
 Spring begins in February and lasts till May.
 There are very low chances of occasional showers and rains in spring.
-The days are mild days however the nights can be a little cooler than days.
+The days are mild days however the nights can be a little cooler than the days.
 It is also one of the finest seasons for the exploration of Nepal.
 This season is even best for trekking enthusiasts where the weather is clear and the temperature is moderate.

-You have now got the answers to the question like where is Nepal, the Climate of Nepal, Nepal Population.
+You have now got the answers to the question like where is Nepal, the Climate of Nepal, Nepal’s Population.
 So now we move towards the topic of Nepal People.
 The people living in Nepal are called Nepali.
-Putting your both hands together and saying Namaste with a genuine smile is the way of greetings according to Nepali people.
+Putting both hands together and saying Namaste with a genuine smile is the way of greetings Nepali people.
 Nepal is a multicultural, multiethnic, and multilingual country.
 It is a small country where people of various castes speak a different language with their own culture and tradition.

-Nepal is a secular country and home to multiple religions, races, caste, culture, and traditions.
+Nepal is a secular country and home to multiple religions, races, caste, cultures, and traditions.
 In ancient Nepal, the caste system in Nepal contains four broad social classes which are; Brahmins, Kshetras, Vaishya, and Shudras.
-Nepal is home to over 100 ethnic groups with their own language and ethnicity.
+Nepal is home to over 100 ethnic groups with their language and ethnicity.
 The widely spoken language is Nepali, Newari, Maithili, Bhojpuri, Tharu, Nepal Bhasa, Tamang Bhasa, Urdu, Hindi, and English.

 People of Nepal